×

 When we asked people what advice they would give someone preparing to move to Santa Ana, they said:

 "Before moving to Santa Ana, expats should know that Spanish is the primary language spoken, so learning the language or having a basic understanding would be beneficial.
 The cost of living is relatively low compared to many Western countries, but the average income is also lower.
 Santa Ana is the second largest city in El Salvador and is known for its colonial architecture and coffee plantations.
 The city has a tropical climate with a wet and dry season, so expats should be prepared for this type of weather.
 Safety can be a concern in El Salvador, including in Santa Ana, due to high crime rates.
 Expats should take precautions such as avoiding certain areas at night, not displaying wealth, and being aware of their surroundings.
 Healthcare facilities in Santa Ana are not as advanced as in Western countries, so expats should ensure they have adequate health insurance that covers medical evacuation if necessary.
 Public transportation is available but may not be as reliable or comfortable as expats are used to.
 Many expats choose to drive, but should be aware that road conditions can be poor and traffic laws are not always adhered to.
 The cuisine in Santa Ana is a mix of indigenous and Spanish influences, with staples including corn, beans, and tropical fruits.
 Expats should also be aware that the pace of life in Santa Ana is slower than in many Western countries, which can be a significant adjustment.
 Finally, it's important to note that while Santa Ana is a vibrant city with much to offer, it is also a city with significant poverty and social issues.
-Expats should approach their move with an open mind and a willingness to adapt to a different way of life," wrote one member in Santa Ana.
+Expats should approach their move with an open mind and a willingness to adapt to a different way of life," wrote a member in Santa Ana.

 How do I find a place to live in Santa Ana?